owncloud-archive/documentation/admin_manual/configuration/auth_ldap.rst

   make sure that the attribute of your choice can be fetched for both users and groups and it is unique.
 Leave it empty for default behaviour.
 Changes will have effect only on newly mapped (added) LDAP users and groups.
-It also will have effect when a user's or group's DN changes and an old UUID was cached: It will result in a new user.
+It also will have effect when a user's or group's DN changes and an old UUID was cached: it will result in a new user.
 Because of this, the setting should be applied before putting ownCloud in production use and cleaning the bindings (see below).